From drunk vice presidents to poisoned pigeons, anything can happen on Inauguration Day—and often does, as these 35 fascinating facts prove.

 Kennedy was the last president to sport a top hat at his inauguration in 1961.
 No-nonsense Lyndon Johnson left the fashion statement off the guest list in 1965, thereby depriving the world of what would surely have been hilarious photos of LBJ in a ridiculous hat.

-Though a variety of different Bibles have been used over the years, when Teddy Roosevelt first took the oath of office on September 14, 1901, there may not have been a Bible handy.
-Roosevelt assumed the role of president following the assassination of William McKinley, and was sworn in at the private home of Ansley Wilcox, who later wrote that, "According to my best recollection no Bible was used, but President Roosevelt was sworn in with uplifted hand."
+Teddy Roosevelt assumed the role of president following the assassination of William McKinley.
+He was sworn in at the private home of Ansley Wilcox, who later wrote that, "According to my best recollection no Bible was used, but President Roosevelt was sworn in with uplifted hand."

 On March 4, 1841, William Henry Harrison set the record for longest-ever speech when he spent nearly two hours delivering an 8445-word inaugural address.
 It was a lot of talk for a short-lived presidency; Harrison died one month later.